Root Canals in Greeley, CO

 Cavities and Tooth Decay

 When bacteria permanently damage a tooth and begin to eat through the surface of that tooth’s enamel, you have what dentists refer to as a cavity.
-Cavities start by creating small holes in your teeth that eventually spread and become larger if you don’t treat them.
-Typically, your Greeley dentist will spot cavities right away and recommend a simple dental filling, which stops the decay progression.
+Cavities start by creating small holes in your teeth that eventually spread and become larger without dental care.

 Although untreated extreme tooth decay is the most common reason you would need a root canal, it’s not the only reason.
 Teeth can become damaged from trauma such as car accidents or sports injuries, and if the damage is serious enough, a root canal might be the only way to save the tooth.
 Cracked, chipped, and broken teeth also often need root canals to restore the smile to health.